reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 This book describes in detail how to commit suicide.

 This book is not a chronicle of suiciders, nor is it an attempt to explain the reasons for suicide.
-Although it can be read as a book of miscellaneous notes, the entire book is in the direction of "how to commit suicide."
+Although it can be read as a book of miscellaneous notes, the entire book is in the direction of "how to commit suicide".

 Maybe you are tired of the long-winded opening remarks.

-I don’t know since when, the topic of “Why do young people want to die?” has been discussed over and over again.
+I don't know since when, the topic of "Why do young people want to die?" has been discussed over and over again.
 For example, in the 1970s, the conclusions reached were "Triple-nihilism" (三無主義 "Sanmu-shugi", meaning "no power, no interest, no responsibility"), "Apathetic generation" (しらけ世代 "Shirake-sedai") and so on.
 However, questions such as "Why can't you commit suicide?" and "Why must you live?" have never been answered.

 Closer to home, what is needed now is a book that can make "suicide" come true.